blepw/blepw/README.md

 ### 👤 whoami
-I am an undergraduate Computer Science student with the objective of progressing into either a Cybersecurity role or System Architecture Engineering.
-My work focuses on developing strong foundations in penetration testing, automation, security tooling, and real-world scalable systems, including homelabbing, database design and optimization, and payment system integration.
+I am an undergraduate Computer Science student with the objective of progressing into either a Cyberintelligence role or System Architecture Engineering.
+My work focuses on developing strong foundations in penetration testing, automation, security tooling, and real-world scalable systems, including homelabbing, database design , OSINT.
+And payment system integration.
 This profile serves to document technical projects, structured experimentation, and learning outcomes, with an emphasis on engineering practices applicable to production-scale environments.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/379a310a-2f76-4bfa-a132-152d58afc894" width="48%" alt="neofetch" />